 If the bacteria enter the body through a cut or wound, a skin infection can happen and can become severe quickly.

 When the bacteria are swallowed, symptoms can include watery diarrhea, nausea and vomiting, fever, chills, and stomach cramps, usually within 24 hours of eating the food.
 These symptoms can last about 3 days, the CDC says, or can be more severe and become life-threatening.

 How often does vibriosis happen, and how often is it fatal?

 The CDC says about 80,000 people become sick with vibriosis each year and 100 people die from it every year.
 Many people with Vibrio vulnificus infections require intensive care or limb amputations, and about 1 in 5 people with this infection die, sometimes within a day or two of becoming ill.

 Can you avoid vibriosis?

-Good hygiene can lessen the chance of getting a skin infection, says Aaron Glatt, MD, a hospital epidemiologist and a spokesman for the Infectious Diseases Society of America.
+Good hygiene can lessen the chance of getting a skin infection, says Aaron Glatt, MD, spokesperson for the Infectious Diseases Society of America.
 If you get a cut or other wound, taking care of it is crucial.
 Wash it with soap and water, and watch it to be sure it heals well.

 Anyone with an open cut should stay out of warm saltwater, where the bacteria thrive.